Testing conformal gravity using the supermassive black hole NGC 4258: Discussion and final remarks

-which has no physical solutions for any of the most probable values $(l/M)_{_{N=1}}$ and $(l/M)_{_{N=2}}$ for Eqs. \eqref{lMN1} and \eqref{lMN2}, respectively.
+which has no physical solutions for any of the most probable values $(l/M)_{_{N=1}}$ and $(l/M)_{_{N=2}}$ from Table \ref{tab:Conversions}.
 The numerical solutions to Eq. \eqref{rISCOeq} for the aforementioned values of $N$ and $l$ render either negative or complex conjugated roots.

 Furthermore, an analysis of $V_{eff}$ as a function of $l$ in the vicinity of $r_{e}=3M$ reveals that at the critical ratio $(l/M)_{c} = \frac{3}{\sqrt{2N-1}}$, the effective potential stops having a minimum, and consequently, for $l/M\geq (l/M)_{c}$ there is no $r_{ISCO}$.
 This behavior is illustrated in Fig. \ref{ISCOeq}, where we see that as the parameter $l$ increases, the $ISCO$ curves depart from the horizontal axis, and the blue curves correspond to the critical ratio ($(l/M)_{c}=3$ for $N=1$ and $(l/M)_{c}=\sqrt{3}\approx1.73$ for $N=2$).